top of page

 Aquatic turtles benefit from anything we do to improve water quality, including steps you take to green the landscape so that it soaks up water and doesn’t let it rush off into the storm sewers, which contributes to sewage overflows.

 Never release an unowned pet turtle into the wild.
 Most of them die, unable to find food and learn the landscape well enough to survive the winter and avoid predators.
-The released pets that survive can introduce diseases into wild turtle populations, and, like red-eared sliders, can out-compete native species.
+The released pets that stay can introduce diseases into wild turtle populations and, like red-eared sliders, can out-compete native species.

-Turtles can look like cute pets, particularly the baby red-eared sliders often sold (illegally) with cheap plastic cages, but they are challenging to keep in captivity, particularly as they outgrow their housing.
-Research any turtle pet carefully before you get one and adopt, don’t shop.
+Turtles can look like cute pets, mainly the baby red-eared sliders often sold (illegally) with cheap plastic cages.
+Still, they are challenging to keep in captivity, particularly as they outgrow their housing.
+Research any turtle pet carefully before you adopt one; don’t shop.
 There is always someone looking for a new home for a red-eared slider.

 More Resources